opensearch-project/project-website/_posts/2024-12-xx-hybrid-search-optimization.md

 * Two [normalization techniques: `l2` and `min_max`](https://opensearch.org/blog/How-does-the-rank-normalization-work-in-hybrid-search/).
 * Three combination techniques: arithmetic mean, harmonic mean, geometric mean.
-* The lexical and neural search weights, values in the range from 0 to 1.
+* The lexical and neural search weights, which are values ranging from 0 to 1.

 With this knowledge we can define a collection of parameter combinations to try out and compare.
 To follow this path we need three things:

 1. Query set: A collection of queries.
 2. Judgments: A collection of ratings that indicate the relevance of a result for a given query.
-3. Search quality metrics: A numeric expression of how well the search system performs in returning relevant documents for queries.
+3. Search quality metrics: A numeric expression indicating how well the search system performs in returning relevant documents for queries.

 ## Query set